glest/glest-source/mk/windows/README.md

 - `map_editor` is a Glest map editor and viewer.
 Glest maps are stored in the `.mgm` format.

-- `libstreflop` is a cross-platform float processing library to ensure rounding is the same across machines
+- `libstreflop` is a cross-platform float processing library to ensure rounding is the same across machines (obsolete)

-- `g2xml` converts `.g3d` Glest 3D models into a readable XML formatted layout

 *Side-note for developers who want to debug:*